-There’s a reason why so many fans of credit card rewards go out of their way to get a card to earn Chase Ultimate Rewards points.
+There’s a reason why so many fans of credit card rewards go out of their way to rack up Chase Ultimate Rewards® points.
 Aside from being versatile and easy to use, the points can be very lucrative — especially if you know how to use them properly.
 We tend to recommend Chase credit cards as our top picks because they usually have the best rewards earning potential and the best rewards redemption opportunities.